Les Bleus put World Cup blues behind them

 Forward Benzema again started on the wing but as France struggled against the physical Nigerians, Deschamps did what most France fans wanted to see do from the start.

-He brought on winger Antoine Griezmann, allowing Benzema to slip back into his favoured role in the centre of attack and the move paid off as two late goals sent France into the quarter-finals to face arch-rivals Germany.
+He brought on winger Antoine Griezmann, allowing Benzema to slip back into his favored role in the center of attack and the move paid off as two late goals sent France into the quarter-finals to face arch-rivals Germany.

 Semi-final defeats at the 1982 and 1986 tournaments counted for nothing, Deschamps said before the game, but his team, lacking a natural leader in the mould of Michel Platini or Zinedine Zidane, did not have the firepower to trouble the Germans.

-Left back Patrice Evra, at 33, could do little to contain the speedy Germans and did even less in inspiring his team forward for an equaliser.
+Left back Patrice Evra, at 33, could do little to contain the speedy Germans and did even less in inspiring his team forward for an equalizer.

 "We had our chances but they had more experience than we did," Deschamps told reporters.
 "The difference wasn’t that big today between us and Germany.
 But they advanced.”